 Facebook Live seems to us the easiest solution if what you are looking for is live broadcasting online.
-Virtually installation costs are non-existent, and the ability to post comments while streaming is all you need to allow attendees to interact with speakers in real-time.
+Attendees can interact with speakers in real time by posting comments while streaming.
 If your event is intended for free participation, you can stream it live from a public Facebook profile or page.

-What if you want to sell tickets and make sure that only the people who paid for the event attend us?
+Only those who paid for the event can attend.
 The solution is simple.
 Create a closed Facebook group and broadcast the event live within the group.
-You can invite participants to join the group once tickets are purchased.
+Participants can be invited to join the group after purchasing tickets.
 To manage payments, you can create an event website on an online event management platform.
-For example, if you create the event website on Zoom, you have the option to set it as a virtual event and provide the link to the closed group, instead of a physical location.
-Keep in mind though that despite all the efforts you could put into making sure that only those who paid will attend the event, there will always be someone who will be able to spin around the system and see it for free.
+Zoom allows users to create virtual events with a link to a closed group instead of a physical location.
+Attendees will still be able to access the system for free despite efforts to ensure that only paid attendees attend.

 Enjoying great success in 2015 as the first app that allowed live streaming, Periscope’s popularity had already declined in 2018.
-The rise of live streaming on more established platforms such as Facebook and YouTube, Periscope’s failure to communicate with its users, content issues, and the lack of improvements in the service, are the main reasons for its decline.
+Periscope’s decline is due to its failure to communicate with users, content issues, and lack of improvements.
 However, Periscope still exists, and as far as live streaming is concerned, it does its job.
-As in the case of Facebook Live, interactivity is ensured by the ability to post comments in real-time while streaming.
+The ability to post comments in real-time ensures interactivity during the event.

 - You can make the event public or private

 - Advertisements can be placed at the beginning or during the event.
 One more way to monetize!

 - The duration of the event is unlimited.